Tuesday, 21 August 2018

 Monday, 13 August 2018

-In other words, we can say Hibernate does not support lazy initialization for detached objects.
-Access to a lazy association outside of the context of an open Hibernate session will result in an LazyInitializationException.
+In other words, Hibernate does not support lazy initialization for detached entities.
+Accessing a lazily loaded association outside the context of an active Hibernate Session results in a LazyInitializationException because Hibernate can no longer retrieve the required data from the database.

 Employee.java,